jsreeram/Glimpses/README.md

 ----------------------
 The top level GLIMPSES directory contains the following sub-directories:

 pin/      : This contains the PIN distribution.
+Note that pin is not distributed with this package, you will need to [download](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) it for your architecture yourself.

 prefuse-beta/ : This contains the prefuse distribution.